Holiday Safety Tips from Private Investigators

 Many burglars prefer to break in through an unlocked door or window.
 Make sure all of your doors are locked and deadbolted.
 Also, remember to secure all of your windows, including those upstairs.
 In addition, be sure to cut tree limbs to reduce the chance of easy entry.

 In more extreme burglary situations, intruders may try to kick in the door.
-Consider investing in a steel door, a reinforced door, or adding additional deadbolts.
+Consider investing in a steel door or a reinforced door or adding additional deadbolts.

 Keep your heat set at 55 degrees or higher to ensure your pipes don’t freeze and cause flooding.
 Keeping your home safe doesn’t only mean keeping it safe from burglars.
 Natural disasters could be even more costly.